Program Allows Transplant Patients to Hold Their Old Hearts in Th

 This chance encounter was the springboard for Baylor’s Heart to Heart program, where patients can request some quality time with their old hearts.

-Many patients invite family and friends along to the sessions, led by Roberts or another pathologist from the hospital.
+Many patients invite family and friends along to the sessions, led by Roberts or another cardiologist from the hospital.

 Some hearts are visibly covered in fat while others may have adhesions from bypass surgeries or scarring from heart attacks.